EM-Teknik/LaserBiArc/README.md

 Inkscape Extension for Laser Engravers/Cutters.
 Generates G-Codes using BiArcs.
 (G2/G3 G-Codes)

-New improved version ..2602.. (old for reference) The BiArc.py library file is now altered.
+New improved version ..2603.. (old for reference) The BiArc.py library file is now altered and renamed to BiArc2602.

 The heart of this extension is BiArc.py which is a translation from haskell code BiArc.hs